kaitsel/Ransomware-Response-Recovery/attack_phases.md

 - Registry: Extracted stored passwords from the registry through the Command Prompt.
 - Hash Extraction: Displayed the password hashes in the security account manager database.

+## Phase 4: Exploration and Lateral Movement

+### Attack Description

+By using the elevated credentials gained by the previous step, attackers are able to map a network and identify weak areas to gain access to assets.
+This allows for a broader surface to cause damage to, expanding from one M&S store, for example, to the whole national branch.
+This step proves to be more difficult for detection as there is a large quantity of traffic on any given network, and with the escalated credentials, there would be no bells of alarm ringing from any disguised malicious packet transports.
+This step has been enhanced by the use of AI, which has removed the need for communication back and forth with a user, removing any return address and creating a more airtight cover for the red-hat hacker.
+To train the AI, it can be provided a script outlining the targets it should prioritise to take over (see 'Target Prioritisation' below for more information).

+### MITRE ATT&CK Mapping

+- insert here

+### Target Prioritisation

+1. Domain Controllers - These devices house the Active Directory Database, which contains sensitive information about all user accounts connected to the network.
+By compromising this, red-hat hackers would be able to obtain hashed passwords to further their credential access, increasing the total area of damage.
+2. File Servers - The servers tend to contain valuable data worth stealing and usually have underlying weaknesses due to unpatched software, allowing for easy backdoor access.
+It can then serve as a leaping point to move around the network and start the encryption process when the ransomware is deployed.
+3. Database Servers - Accessed through the neglected security of the servers to gain sensitive data.
+This is also a target for Denial of Service attacks, as the cost for the unexpected downtime is astronomically high in some cases.
+For example, in the M&S and Co-Op situation, the downtime of the database led to empty shelves in stores as stocks could not be updated and renewed from the inaccessible database.
+4. Backup Systems - To ensure the attack meets the desired destruction of the adversary, these systems must be compromised to prevent speedy recovery and ensure the company will pay out in hopes of the key to unencrypting their data.

+### Network Discovery Methods

+- Active Directory Enumeration: Queried Active Directory for user accounts, groups, and systems using PowerShell with elevated access achieved through Phase 3.
+- Network Scanning: Identified accessible systems and services using the open source tool: 'Nmap'.

+### Lateral Movement Methods

+- Pass-the-Hash: By using an extracted NTLM hash provided by Mimikatz from the previous step, the adversary can send the hash to another system remotely to gain authorisation without the need for plaintext passwords.

+### Current AI Frameworks that can Assist

+- BloodHound: Uses machine learning to analyse and prioritise attack paths based on the level of impact the attacker is seeking.
+Can be found for free on GitHub for anyone's use, whether an authorised penetration tester or malicious user: https://github.com/MorDavid/BloodHound-MCP-AI.git.
+- DeepExploit: Adapts its vulnerability scanning and exploitation to what is most likely to succeed.
+Once again, this is a free and accessible project on GitHub https://github.com/TheDreamPort/deep_exploit.git.
+- MITRE CALDERA: Uses plugins to autonomously explore networks and escalate privileges.
+It can be found on GitHub for free https://github.com/mitre/caldera.git.

 (to lock the files for the later phase) import os